nextcloud/documentation/developer_manual/templates.rst

   :param $data: the variable/array/object that should be printed

-This is the print statement which prints out XSS escaped values.
-Owncloud does not allow the direct usage of echo or print but enforces wrapper functions to prevent unwanted XSS vulnerabilities.
+This is the print statement which prints out XSS escaped values. ownCloud does not allow the direct usage of echo or print but enforces wrapper functions to prevent unwanted XSS vulnerabilities.
 If you want to print unescaped data, look at print_unescaped

 **Example:**